IyesGames/minewars/doc/src/gameplay/pvp.md

 solving the Minesweeper puzzle can allow you to capture the enemy items.
 This way, you don't spend any money on your invasion.
 In fact, you gain money as a reward for the items you find.
 You also do no damage to the natural resources on the map.
+You may use the Reveal action to get hints, when in doubt.

+## Explosions

+Stepping on a mine, and strking tiles, cause explosions.

+Explosions are visible to everyone, even behind fog of war.
+Causing them will reveal your activity to 3rd-parties.

+Explosions convert tiles to **Destroyed Land**, causing them to produce no more resources for the rest of the game.